Selling your home

 Letting relief is then the smaller of

-- the amount of private residence relief given
+- the amount of main residence relief given

 If you think you are eligible for letting relief under these rules, we strongly suggest you seek advice as the calculation can be complex.

-The first thing to check is whether you are liable to capital gains tax in the country where the property is situated.
+If you are selling a home that is located overseas, the first thing to check is whether you are liable to CGT in the country where the property is situated.

-As far as capital gains tax in the UK is concerned, it depends on your residence status when the property is sold.
+As far as CGT in the UK is concerned, it depends on your residence status when the property is sold.

-If you are resident in the UK when the property is sold, then you need to calculate any gain arising, taking into account any private residence relief that might be available.
+If you are resident in the UK when the property is sold, then you need to calculate any gain arising, taking into account any main residence relief that might be available.
 If there is a gain arising, you need to calculate the tax payable.
-You may be able to set off any overseas capital gains tax that you have paid on this disposal against your UK capital gains tax liability.
+You may be able to set off any overseas CGT that you have paid on this disposal against your UK CGT liability.
 This is called double tax relief.
 This is a complex area and if this applies to you, you may need to take professional advice.

 If you are a temporary non-UK resident, then you need to perform the calculations as above when you return to the UK and you may have tax to pay.

-If you are non-resident in the UK (and not temporarily non-resident) when the property is sold, then no UK capital gains tax will be due.
+If you are non-resident in the UK (and not temporarily non-resident) when the property is sold, then no CGT will be due.